Generic Name: treprostinil (tre-PROS-ti-nil) (Inhalation route)

 Pharmacologic Class: Prostaglandin

-Treprostinil inhalation is used to treat the symptoms of pulmonary arterial hypertension.
+Treprostinil inhalation is used to treat the symptoms of pulmonary arterial hypertension (PAH).
 This is the high blood pressure that occurs in the main artery that carries blood from the right side of the heart (the ventricle) to the lungs.
 When the smaller blood vessels in the lungs become more resistant to blood flow, the right ventricle must work harder to pump enough blood through the lungs.
 Treprostinil works by blocking a hormone (a naturally occurring substance), that is found in the blood and lungs in large quantities of the people with pulmonary arterial hypertension.
 Treprostinil helps by increasing the supply of blood to the lungs and reducing the workload of the heart.
+It may also improve the exercise ability in patients with PAH.

 This medicine is available only with your doctor's prescription.